 If baby isn’t gaining enough weight…

 If your baby is not gaining weight, or isn’t gaining quickly enough, don’t immediately resort to formula.
 There is always a reason.
 That reason is only very rarely because you are medically incapable of producing enough milk.
 It’s almost never that your breastmilk is inadequate in comparison to formula, unless you are severely malnourished yourself.
 Supplementing with formula can sabotage your own milk supply, as well, leading to more difficulty.
+If the issue has nothing to do with feeding, formula won’t make a difference, either.

 Your baby could have tongue and/or lip ties, and be unable to physically suck enough milk from your breasts without expending too much energy.
 In this case, even bottle feeding, done properly, could still be insufficient for baby to gain weight any faster.
 Remember that story about my second daughter’s ties?
 Unfortunately, it took until she was six weeks old before we were able to get her ties revised.
 During that time, I suffered through the pain of feeding her as often as possible, while also giving her pumped milk using a spoon and then a fingertip feeder, since she was unable to take in enough milk from my breast or a bottle.
 If I had just given up and formula fed her, it still wouldn’t have solved her issue.
 Then she would have had even more troubles, including later in life.